 It was a wonderful opportunity to present our DevOps session, which included both an overview of what DevOps is, the challenges and opportunities it addresses, and provide the audience a first hand view into how FlexDeploy helps with use case related to database, middleware, applications, and cloud.
 I believe it is eye opening for many customers to understand how DevOps can positively impact their business and have a direct effect on making their work as a developer, administrator, or release manager easier and more enjoyable.

 Overall, DOAG 2019 was a big success, as I enjoyed the conference sessions, talking with customers, partners, and Oracle.
-It was also a wonderful opportunity to see a few local attractions and taste some excellent German cuisine.
-Lots of tasty German food such as schnitzel and sausage and also a few tasty beers! 😊
+It was also a wonderful opportunity to see a few local attractions and taste some excellent German cuisine such as schnitzel and sausage and also a few tasty beers! 😊

 Did you miss DOAG but are still interested in the presentation?
 You can watch our DevOps for the Enterprise webinar for free!
-I present similar information as I did in Nuremburg.
+I present similar information as I did in Nuremberg.